 Graph 2.
 United States: Average Daily Holdings by Age, 2016-2020.

 In conclusion, the report raises the question of whether the This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange. in payment behaviour observed during the pandemic is permanent or temporary.
+See Exchange.
+More in payment behaviour observed during the pandemic is permanent or temporary.
 Will consumers stick with digital payments, or will they switch back to cash for their low-value in-person payments as the US economy re-opens?
 It is still too early to say, but one early signal is the evolution of The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
 More in the first months of 2021.
 Fed data shows that growth in cash in circulation has been accelerating since mid-March, three months after the number of new Covid-19 cases started declining sharply in the country (see Graph 3).